shuvo881/RAG-System/README.md

 # Retrieval-Augmented Generation (RAG) System

-This project implements a Retrieval-Augmented Generation (RAG) system using FastAPI, FAISS, and GPT-Neo.
+This project implements a Retrieval-Augmented Generation (RAG) system using FastAPI, ChromaDB, and GPT-4.
 The goal is to create a backend service capable of answering user questions by retrieving relevant information from a set of documents and generating responses using a language model.

 ## Table of Contents
 - [Project Overview](#project-overview)